nvmwill/nexmo-developer/_documentation/en/neru/getting-started.md

 * For the Node.JS SDK:
     * Node 16 or above installed.
     * Nodemon installed globally (`npm install -g nodemon`)
-* For the Python SDK:
-    * Python 3.10 or above installed.

 ## 3. Download the NeRu CLI